FAQ

 3. Can I use Physan 20 in my hydroponic system, and if so, what ratio should I use while my plants are growing in there?

-5. If I'm adding beneficial bacteria to my reservoir, will Physan reduce the beneficial effectiveness since it is a bactericide?
+6. If I'm adding beneficial bacteria to my reservoir, will Physan reduce the beneficial effectiveness since it is a bactericide?

 Typically we recommend staggering Physan 20 application with that of nutrient/beneficial feeding.
 While Physan 20 will not completely nullify the beneficial bacteria, Physan 20 cannot determine the difference between beneficial and harmful bacteria when present in the reservoir.

-6. Do I need to wear any protection when using Physan 20?
+7. Do I need to wear any protection when using Physan 20?

 It is recommended you use protection when handling Physan 20 in its concentrated form, however, when diluted with water it is completely safe to use.
 Gloves and specialised safety equipment are not required.

 The diluted Physan 20 solution is safe enough to dip ones hands in.
-It is not a primary eye or skin irritant, and if splashed on clothes will not harm them.
+It is not a primary skin irritant, and if splashed on clothes will not harm them.
 The solution is pleasant smelling and requires no special ventilation to use.

-7. Is Physan 20 Toxic for my dog?
+8. Is Physan 20 Toxic for my dog?

-In it's concentrated form, Yes, however once diluted it is safe for all birds and mammals.
+In it's concentrated form, Yes, however once diluted it is safe for all birds and animals.
 Physan 20 is only toxic to fish as it clogs up their gills and impedes breathing.
 Do not use it on your water feature if there are fish swimming around.
 Physan 20 is Bee Friendly, and will not harm your local insects, birds or mammals.

-8. Is it safe to clean my pool and House with Physan 20 if I have children around?
+9. Is it safe to clean my pool and House with Physan 20 if I have children around?

 Absolutely, when diluted with water Physan 20 is safe to use around all children and pets - EXCEPT FISH.

-9. Is Physan 20 environmentally Friendly?
+10. Is Physan 20 environmentally Friendly?

 Physan 20 is one of the few disinfectant products of the market which is EPA approved and bio-degradable.

-10. How long does Physan 20 last for?
+11. How long does Physan 20 last for?

 When left in the bottle in its concentrated form Physan 20 can last up to 10 - 15 years.